iot-bus/iot-bus.github.io/docs/source/examples/example-iot-bus-touch-draw.rst

     #define Y_MAX 3579

 These calibration values will vary from display to display.
-You can use the drawcorners example to find out the values for each corner and change them for your displays.
+You can use the draw-corners example to find out the values for each corner and change them for your displays.
 The values here are likely to be OK for initial testing but you will get more accurate results by performing your own calibration.